KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 The ATLAS approach is therefore a useful conceptual guide.
 They do not derive the transfer factor as close as possible to the signal region at all costs.
 They derive it in a cleaner fake-enriched phase space, then validate the transfer and assign systematic uncertainties for the extrapolation to the signal region.

 They explicitly assign systematic uncertainties for possible residual correlations between the transfer factors and the control-region definitions.
-These include threshold variations, non-jet subtraction uncertainty, quark/gluon composition differences, and extrapolation uncertainties for the high-`MTW` shape.
+These include threshold variations, simulated-background subtraction uncertainty, quark/gluon composition differences, and extrapolation uncertainties for the high-`MTW` shape.

 The corresponding lesson for this analysis is: